oshiomah1/oshiomah1.github.io/_posts/2021-2-03-Week_3_Walkthrough.md

 # Questions for today's turn-in:

 1. What is the N50 of the contigs (*not* the scaffolds) from the example assembly?
+(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contigs.fasta` instead of `scaffolds.fasta`)

 2. What differentiates contigs from scaffolds?
 Should an assembly yield more scaffolds than contigs, or vice versa?